Adamawa Fulfulde

 في XHMTL 1.0 يتم تحقيق ذلك بإضافة العنصر المضمن bdo.

-More Arabic text, where this time the exact same sequence of characters with the base direction set to RTL (top), and with no base direction set on this LTR page (bottom).
-Certain items are highlighted to help track their position.
+More Arabic language text, where this time the exact same sequence of characters with the base direction set to RTL (top), and with no base direction set on this LTR page (bottom).
+The arrows show how items are relocated.

 For other aspects of dealing with right-to-left writing systems see the following sections: